saildot4k/Crystal-Chip-R34-v3/readme.txt

               IE CC1.0-1.2 can choose BM run point, CC2.0 DFFS only.

         - Show Info gives a little more clarity IE where is BM executed from, what console region codes stand for etc.

+	- Cotton Candy theme added, each version of the Crystal Chip is represented!

     To Do:
 	- Fix FW for running BM via USB/HDD specific firmware.
 Though do we want that?I think it to be too convoluted